FarronF/limerick-council-meetings/meetings/2017/11/24-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 19th October 2017.md

 Staff from the Mid-West National Road Design Office, and the Consultant, responded to

-queries from the Members as follows:---
+queries from the Members as follows:
+---
 5

 • The accident frequency at 5-leg roundabouts was 1.6 times that associated with a 4-leg